Opening Time: 8:00 AM – 5:00 PM

 Can You Renew Your Green Card While Outside of the United States?

-It is generally not possible to renew green card while abroad.
-If your green card is expiring in the next six months, but you will be back in the United States within the next 12 months from departure, file your green card renewal as soon as you arrive.
+It is generally not possible to complete a standard renewal while abroad.
+If your green card is expiring in the next six months, but you will be back in the United States within the next 12 months from departure, file your green card renewal and pay your green card renewal fee as soon as you return.

-If your green card has already expired and you have no pending application for renewal, your best bet is to contact the U.S. Embassy or Port of Entry nearest to you and let them know your situation.
+If your green card has already expired and you have no pending application for renewal, you should contact the U.S. embassy or appropriate port of entry and let them know your situation.
 If you are having a hard time, you may call our team, and we can discuss your options.

 Can You Renew a Conditional Green Card?

-If your green card expires, you don’t need to worry about penalties.
-Your status as a lawful permanent resident remains valid even after the card itself has expired, and there are no fines or fees for submitting a renewal after the expiration date.
+If your green card expires, your status as a lawful permanent resident remains valid even after the card itself has expired.
+There are no fines or fees for submitting a renewal after the expiration date.

-At Jorge Munoz Law Firm, we assist clients who are looking to replace or renew their green card.
-With compassion, dedication, and comprehensive knowledge of U.S. immigration laws and procedures, our experienced team is ready to guide you all the way.
+At Jorge Munoz Law Firm, we assist clients who are need to replace or renew their green card.
+With compassion, dedication, and comprehensive knowledge of U.S. immigration laws and procedures, our experienced team is ready to guide you through the process.